emersonfreitas/emersonfreitas/README.md

 I’m working as a Systems Analyst and contributing to frontend and backend for building web applications.

-I'm learning Unit and integration testing, CI/CD, clean architecture, Python and English.
+I'm learning Unit and integration testing, CI/CD, microsservices, clean architecture, Python and English.

 ## Socials